Enhanced, Strategic Approaches Using the Processes of Judgment Index USA

 Developing Specific Programs

 The present response to these critical issues has been quite simple—we need a “program” where physicians will be encouraged to become involved in the “program,” and that will help make the problem go away, give resiliency for dealing with the problem, or at least give us the chance to say that we have tried to approach the problem.
 Such programs are certainly well intended and should be pursued.
-To date, participation in the programs that have been offered have been negligible, and often there has been no constructive way to create an awareness proactively among physicians of the degree to which they may need the program.
-It is also very important than anyone becoming involved in these kinds of programs have great experience and credibility relating to healthcare environments.
+To date, participation in the programs that have been offered has been negligible, and often there has been no constructive way to create awareness proactively among physicians of the degree to which they may need the program.
+It is also very important that anyone becoming involved in these kinds of programs have great experience and credibility relating to healthcare environments.